Mooer Ocean Machine – £179 – £259 – view offers on Amazon UK

 Recommended!
 Mooer Ocean Machine

-I’m not going to hide it – I’m going to be really sad sending this one back.
+I’m not going to hide it – I’m going to be really sad sending this one back (February 2021: I bought one of my own!).
 From the moment it was plugged into the synths I’ve tried it with – Circuit Mono Station, Modal Skulpt and Arturia MicroFreak – I’ve been absorbed in tweaking and adjusting the effects (or even just playing with the presets) and enjoying the immediacy of an in-line effects unit along with a synth, no DAW, plugins, levels or other nonsense needed.

 The comprehensive control layout is easily navigated and adjusted, for very hands-on creation of sounds and textures, and hell, it looks good too to my eyes – with the Mooer pedal caps on the big glowing buttons are really tactile and tempting.
 Who doesn’t want more blinkenlights in their studio?